DreamCloud Mattress Review

 It was of a perfect firmness for me in that it cradled my shoulders and hips to prevent the appearance of pressure points or any other kind of discomfort or body aches while it also provided enough support to lift my heavy body weight, prevent me from sinking too far down into the mattress and keep my spine properly aligned.

-The multiple layers of foam and latex in the top comfort layers do an excellent job at cradling your body when sleeping on your side, and at the same time providing the support needed for back and stomach sleeping.
+The multiple layers of foam and the incredibly soft top comfort layers do an excellent job at cradling your body when sleeping on your side, and at the same time providing the support needed for back and stomach sleeping.

-The top memory foam and latex comfort layers provide excellent body hug and contour with the underlying spring support layer providing the deep compression support for the body, and the cashmere hand tufted top layer is unbelievably comfortable.
+The top memory foam layers provide excellent body hug and contour with the underlying spring support layer providing the deep compression support for the body, and the cashmere top layer is unbelievably comfortable.

-Due to the high quality hybrid construction and materials, including an unprecedented 8 layers of materials – this bed provides the support a heavy sleeper such as myself needs, with the comfort there at the same time that both Kaye and myself prefer as a couple sharing a mattress.
+Due to the high quality hybrid construction and materials, this bed provides the support a heavy sleeper such as myself needs, with the comfort there at the same time that both Kaye and myself prefer as a couple sharing a mattress.

 The DreamCloud is extremely comfortable, and is the most comfortable hybrid mattress (or any mattress honestly) that we have tested to date.

-The 15″ thick mattress has 8 different layers, of which the top comfort foam layers do an excellent job providing a comfortable sleeping surface that molds and hugs your body.
+The 15″ thick mattress features various layers of foam of which the top comfort layers do an excellent job providing a comfortable sleeping surface that molds and hugs your body.

-The gel-infused foam top layer does a great job at preventing heat buildup while the hand tufted cashmere cover also makes the exterior nice and comfortable.
+The gel-infused foam layer does a great job at preventing heat buildup while the cashmere cover also makes the exterior nice and comfortable.
 Immediately upon lying down on the mattress you feel enveloped in soft, luxurious, comfort.
 It really is something else.

 This mattress is both very supportive as well as being a very comfortable, and the premium materials all lend themselves to accomplishing this at a very attractive price that is hard to beat for a mattress with this many features and that is 15″ thick.